 By adopting a digital workplace, an organization gets diverse benefits:

 Increased employee productivity – with direct communication via digital channels with partners, colleagues, and customers

-Increased employee retention – due to increased engagement the retention has gone up.
-Many companies qualify for best place to work
+Increased employee retention – due to increased engagement retention has gone up.
+Many companies qualify for the best place to work

 Increased talent attraction – the flexibility coming from digital, helps attracts the best talent, who would like to be free from 9 to 6 physical cubes and give their best creativity to organizations

-Increased satisfaction – this is a no-brainer, as employees get to enjoy full internet connectivity and communication, they are happy at work and off work
+Increased satisfaction – this is a no-brainer, as employees get to enjoy full internet connectivity and communication, and they are happy at work and off work

 The potential benefits of digitally enabling both staffs and the business mean that organizations will go a long way in satisfying their end customer, which is the very purpose of being in the business.